Observation of period doubling and higher multiplicities in a driven single-spin system

-\emph{Acknowledgments\,\textbf{--}\,} DD, RS, RSS, FJ and JA thank for financial support through the Baden-Württemberg Stiftung (QTBW-CDINQUA), RSS and FJ through the DFG, BMBF (Co-GeQ, SPINNING, QRX), QC-4-BW, and the ERC Synergy Grant HyperQ, FJ and JA through the IQST, and JA through the BMBF (QSolid, QMAT within QSENS).
+\emph{Acknowledgments\,\textbf{--}\,} D.D., R.S., R.S.S., F.J. and J.A. thank for financial support through the Baden-Württemberg Stiftung (QTBW-CDINQUA), R.S.S. and F.J. through the DFG, BMFTR (Co-GeQ, SPINNING, QRX), WM-BW (QC-4-BW), and ERC (Synergy Grant HyperQ), F.J., and J.A. through the IQST, BMFTR (QSENS-QMAT), and WM-BW.

-\emph{Author Contributions\,\textbf{--}\,} DD developed the theoretical framework, proposed the experimental scheme, and analyzed the experimental data.
-RBG and RS performed the experiments together.
-JA and RSS coordinated the research collaboration.
-FJ and JA secured funding and provided overall supervision.
-JA, DD, RSS, RBG, and RS contributed to manuscript writing.
+D.D. developed the theoretical framework, proposed the experimental scheme, and analyzed the experimental data.
+R.B.G. and R.S. performed the experiments together.
+J.A. and R.S.S. coordinated the research collaboration.
+F.J. and J.A. secured funding and provided overall supervision.
+J.A., D.D., R.S.S., R.B.G., and R.S. contributed to manuscript writing.
 All authors participated in reviewing and editing the final version.